flutter/website/src/desktop.md

 $ flutter create myapp
 $ cd myapp
 ```
-To launch your app from the command line,
+To launch your application from the command line,
 enter one of the following commands from the top
 of the package: